How Women have Changed the International Security Agenda

 Australia will continue to do what we can in our own diplomatic service, and across the region to support all countries to reach and then move beyond their “firsts” in diplomacy and other fields.
 Through our actions, and our advocacy, we will continue to play our part in building a region where equitable and diverse gender representation at senior levels in international diplomacy is normalised.
 Our entire region stands to benefit.

-Robyn Mudie is Australia’s ambassador to Vietnam.
+Robyn Mudie is First Assistant Secretary in the Southeast Asia Regional Division, Department of Foreign Affairs and Trade, and former Ambassador to Vietnam Australia’s former ambassador to Vietnam.
 She was most recently the founding Executive Director of the Diplomatic Academy.
 She has previously served overseas as Australian High Commissioner to Sri Lanka and Maldives; Deputy Permanent Representative to the United Nations (Geneva); First Secretary, UN Permanent Mission, New York; and Second Secretary, Hanoi.
 In Canberra Ms Mudie has served as Assistant Secretary, Public Diplomacy Branch; Assistant Secretary, Information Resources Branch; and Director, Strategic Policy Section.